Game controller: Use on PCs and other devices

 Although gamepads are generally developed for use with consoles, they are also often used for PC gaming and mobile gaming.
-Modern controllers, such as Sony's DualShock 4/DualSense, Nintendo's Switch Pro Controller/Switch 2 Pro Controller and Valve's Steam Controller, support USB and Bluetooth, allowing them to be directly connected to most PCs.
+Modern controllers, such as Sony's Sixaxis/DualShock 3/4/DualSense, Nintendo's Switch Pro Controller/Switch 2 Pro Controller and Valve's Steam Controller, support USB and Bluetooth, allowing them to be directly connected to most PCs.
 Older gamepads can be connected through the use of official or third-party adapters.
 Controllers typically require the installation of device drivers to be used on contemporary personal computers.
 The device may be directly supported, or it may require the use of a specialized program which maps controller inputs to mouse and keyboard inputs.
 Examples of this kind of software include JoyToKey, Xpadder, and antimicro, which is free, open-source, and cross-platform.

 Some controllers are specially designed for usage outside of consoles.
-In this case, support for mapping to different devices is built into the controller itself, such as with the Nostromo SpeedPad n52, which can act as either a keyboard, mouse, or joystick; or with the Samsung Android GamePad and Backbone One, designed for use with Android mobile phones.
+In this case, support for mapping to different devices is built into the controller itself, such as with the Nostromo SpeedPad n52, which can act as either a keyboard, mouse, or joystick; or with the Samsung Android GamePad and Backbone One/Pro, designed for use with Android mobile phones.

 The usage of gamepads over the mouse and keyboard has been referred to as a debate, with players of MMORPGs, RTS games, and first-person shooters tending to prefer the mouse and keyboard due to the wider variety of inputs and the high precision of the mouse when compared to an analog stick.
 Likewise, players of racing games, fighting games, and action RPGs tend to prefer controllers for their analog inputs and ergonomic button layouts.